yorkrobotlab/ardebug/README.md

 To display one of these charts simply select a robot from the "Robots" tab.
 The "Data Visualisation" tab will now display the data known about the selected robot.
 A chart can be drawn by double clicking on any value in the table.
 If the selected value is in a format which can currently be graphed by the application then the appropriate graph will appear in the chart display region.

+# ArUco
+By default the application uses the built in DICT_6X6_50 tag dictionary.
+To generate the appropriate tags refer to [this page](https://docs.opencv.org/3.1.0/d5/dae/tutorial_aruco_detection.html).
+If you would like to use a different set of tags then the dictionary in use should be specified in Application/Tracking/aruco.cpp.

+A sample document containing ArUco tags is provided in the repository.

+# Test Script
+A python script is provided in the repository both to test the application and to demonstrate how data could be submitted.
+The script defines a small set of virtual robots and reports various pieces of data to the application.
+An initial set of poses are generated and do not change throughout the lifetime of the script.
+This shows how pose data can be submitted through the network interface if a different tracking system were to be used.

+To use the test script simply run testDataSource.py using a python interpreter.

 # Adding camera sources
-It s possible to add new camera sources to the application by writing a C++ interface to it.
+It is possible to add new camera sources to the application by writing a C++ interface to it.
 For a simple example of how this works see Application/Tracking/usbcamerathread.{h,cpp}

 The USB camera thread extends the ARCameraThread class, which acts as a common base class for all possible camera sources.
 As most consumers of camera frames are likely to be doing complex computation they may not be able to process frames as quickly as they are available.
 To prevent frames from building up in the Qt event queue camera threads should disconnect all consumers after a frame is emitted.
 Consumers are then responsible for reregistering when they have finished processing and are ready for the next frame.
 To ensure that consumers are reconnected in such a way that they are not immediately disconnected without receiving an emitted signal (possible if the connect is issued from a consumer thread after the camera thread emits a frame but before the disconnect call) the ARCameraThread class maintains a list of "pre-emit calls".
 This is a vector of function calls that will be executed before each frame is emitted and can be used to reregister a consumer.
 A typical consumer slot may therefore look like: